nuta/operating-system-in-1000-lines/website/en/10-process.md

         "sw s10, 4 * 28(sp)\n"
         "sw s11, 4 * 29(sp)\n"

-        // Retrieve and save the sp at the time of exception "csrr a0, sscratch\n"
+        // Retrieve and save the sp at the time of exception (new) "csrr a0, sscratch\n"
         "sw a0,  4 * 30(sp)\n"

-        // Reset the kernel stack
+        // Reset the kernel stack (new)
         "addi a0, sp, 4 * 31\n"
         "csrw sscratch, a0\n"